 Evidence of social activism intended to influence firms' behavior stretches back across the centuries.
-Such efforts mirrored the legal and commercial development of corporations as they established themselves as the driving force of market-based societies.
+Such efforts mirrored the legal and commercial development of corporations as they established themselves as the driving force of market economies.
 Periodically, society stepped in when business was deemed to be causing more harm than good: "The first large-scale consumer boycott?
 England in the 1790s over slave-harvested sugar."
-Although crude and lacking the efficient communication that social media enables today, it is clear that these early consumer-led protests paved the way for today's "politics of consumption."
-Protests could be effective-initially in terms of raising awareness, but soon after in terms of tangible, legislative change:
+Although crude and lacking the efficient communication that social media enables today, it is clear that these early consumer-led protests could be effective-initially in terms of raising awareness, but also in terms of effecting change:

 Within a few years, more than 300,000 Britons were boycotting sugar, the major product of the British West Indian slave plantations.
-Nearly 400,000 signed petitions to Parliament demanding an end to the slave trade....
-In 1792, the House of Commons became the first national legislative body in the world to vote to end the slave trade.28
+Nearly 400,000 signed petitions to

+Parliament demanding an end to the slave trade. . . .
+In 1792, the House of Commons became the first national legislative body in the world to vote to end the slave trade.
+27